adamsilver/fdpb/10-a-really-long-form.md

 > “Checklists are powerful tools, proven to increase the accuracy of behaviour and to reduce error [...].
 They are especially important in situations with multiple, complex requirements, and even more so where there are interruptions.”

 As we're able to perform digital tasks on the go using different devices, the chances of interruption are always high.
 Designing for interruption and being able to fly back into a long and complex task is crucial.
+And as mentioned earlier, some parts of the process happen offline too.

-In fact, many developers isolate themselves away from their teammates in a busy office buy putting on headphones.
+In the work place, many developers isolate themselves away from their teammates in a busy office buy putting on headphones.
 This helps them concentrate on large complex tasks without being interrupted which is unhealthy.
 Smaller tasks reduces the need for this, and promotes more communication.

-The task list pattern[^], as coined by the Government Digital Service (GDS) shows a service that has several top level tasks.
+The Task List pattern[^], as coined by the Government Digital Service (GDS) shows a page with several top level tasks.
 Each top level task is broken down into several sub tasks.
 Each one of those takes users through a flow.
 Whether it's one screen or several doesn't matter too much.
 As long as each sub task is achievable in a reasonable amount of time.

 Once a sub task is completed, users come back to the view with that task marked as complete.